 The University of Colorado offers excellent benefits , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder .

-Be ambitious.
-Be collaborative.
+Be balanced.
+Be informed.
 Be Boulder.

 What We Require

 - Bachelor's degree with six years of accounting, finance, budgeting, grant or related experience.

 - Equivalent combination of education and experience may substitute.

 - Demonstrated effectiveness in written and oral communications, collaboration and problem solving.

 - Demonstrated understanding and application of internal control principles.